Posted by ICON School on Feb 5, 2020 12:42:00 PM

 But a few challenges will go hand-in-hand with your newfound freedom.
 You'll soon discover that online schools can be tough in different ways that a typical classroom setting, and the number one cause of frustration and burn out is distraction.
 When you're sitting in a classroom, you have a teacher and clear rules keeping you on task.
 When you're in your bedroom or at a coffee shop, you're the boss—and that's a good thing.
 But it's easy to get distracted and off on productivity-killing tangents, especially with the many entertainment opportunities of the internet today.

 Here are a few ways to stay focused and get the most out of your online education.

 Social media tends to be one of the biggest distractions these days.
 With endless memes, videos, articles, status updates, and more, social media promises hours of unproductive entertainment.
 There are several apps and browser extensions that can help you limit your social media interaction time.
 Put social media on your daily schedule as a reward: for instance, when you've spent an hour on your math homework, you can scroll through Instagram for 15 minutes.

 2. Find the Perfect Background Noise

-Some people work best with music on in the background—often with no words.
+Some people work best with music on in the background.
 Others prefer the hum of a coffee shop, while some are looking for absolute silence while they work.
 Find your balance of background noise or silence and create the right environment when you sit down at your computer to work.
 Use headphones—even noise-canceling ones—when necessary and set yourself up for success.

 3. Create a Learning Nook